 You can obtain a copy of Steadfast’s FSG at www.steadfast.com.au

-Our commission rates for premium funding are in the range of 0% to 3% of funded premium.
+Our commission rates for premium funding are in the range of 0-3% of funded premium.
 When we arrange premium funding for you, you can ask us what commission rates we are paid for that funding arrangement compared to the other arrangements that were available to you.
-The amount of our commission and any fee that we charge will be set out in the premium funding contract.

 - Contact us and tell us about your complaint.
 We will do our best to resolve it quickly.